Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Chaotic billiards

-The histogram of the length matrix elements itself is shown in Fig.~[\ref{fig:SinaiLength+LSD+Delta3}]~(top panel).
+The histogram of the length matrix elements itself is shown in figure \ref{fig:SinaiLength+LSD+Delta3_top}.
 The distribution looks close to a Gaussian.
-Is it a pure Gaussian?
-This question is physically relevant for the following reason: If the distribution $P(\Lambda)$ is a Gaussian, then the matrix elements obey GOE statistics.
-Then RMT~\cite{Mehta91} implies that the level fluctuation statistics $P(s)$ and the spectral rigidity $\Delta_{3}(L)$ follow GOE statistics (which seems consisent with the numerical results shown in Fig.~[\ref{fig:SinaiLength+LSD+Delta3}]~(middle and bottom panel).
+Determining if it is a pure Gaussian, is a question physically relevant for the following reason: If the distribution $P(\Lambda)$ is a Gaussian, then the matrix elements obey GOE statistics.
+Then RMT~\cite{Mehta91} implies that the level fluctuation statistics $P(s)$ and the spectral rigidity $\Delta_{3}(L)$ follow GOE statistics (which seems consistent with the numerical results shown in figure \ref{fig:SinaiLength+LSD+Delta3}(b-c).
 We pointed out above that the random walk model gives a Gaussian distribution for the histogram of the length matrix elements $P(\Lambda)$.
 The random walk model is mathematically a Markov chain, i.e., the length of each piece of straight path in between subsequent collisions is given by a random number.
 Two subsequent random numbers are statistically independent.
 On the other hand, the chaotic Sinai billiard is a deterministic system, and the length of two subsequent pieces of straight trajectory are \emph{not} independent.
-Hence it is not plausible that the distribution $P(\Lambda)$ of length matrix elements for the Sinai billiard is given by a Gaussian.
-In that case the question is: Why does the level flucuation statistics follow GOE?
-We will discuss this at the end of this section.
+Hence it is plausible that the distribution $P(\Lambda)$ of length matrix elements for the Sinai billiard is not given by an exact Gaussian.

+{\it Mathematical note.} The BGS-conjecture does {\it not} state that the matrix elements of a quantum Hamiltonian must be distributed like a GOE ensemble.
+The conjecture rather only says that the statistical fluctuations of the eigenvalue spacings obtained from the quantum Hamiltonian are the same as those from a GOE ensemble, giving a Wignerian distribution.
+In other words, it is possible that the matrix elements of the quantum Hamiltonian be distributed quite differently from a Gaussian and that its level spacing distribution be nevertheless Wignerian.

+Such a situation, where the distribution of matrix elements is not GOE, but the level fluctuation statistics is GOE, occurs in nuclear physics.
+An example is the distribution of the Hamiltonian matrix elements obtained from nuclear shell model calculations~\cite{Guhr98}.
+In this model, there are vanishing Hamiltonian matrix elements.
+This implies that the number of independent matrix elements is much smaller than in a random matrix of the same size.
+However, Brody et al.~\cite{Brody81} showed that the 2-body residual interaction in the shell model yields matrix elements of random character following a Gaussian distribution.
+In particular, they showed that spectral fluctuation properties from such ensembles with orthogonal symmetry are identical to those from GOE.
+That implies that GOE is meaningful to predict spectral fluctuation properties of nuclei governed by 2-body interactions, though the Hamiltanian does not follow a Gaussian distribution.